Niagara Prosperity Initiative Evaluation

 To support Niagara Region's future responses to poverty, staff worked with The Clarico Group Inc. (Clarico) to use the results of the Brock study to:

-1. Develop a Niagara Region Poverty Reduction Strategy led by Niagara Region, Community Services, aligned with the Community Safety and Well-Being Plan, and engage multiple stakeholders under a common agenda
+- Developed a Niagara Poverty Reduction Strategy led by Niagara Region, Community Services, aligned with the Community Safety and Well-Being Plan, and engaged multiple stakeholders under a common agenda

-2. Establish an Niagara Region Poverty Reduction Strategy Steering Committee, including a Regional councillor as a champion, also aligned with the recommended actions in Niagara's Community Safety and Well Being Plan
+- Established a Niagara Poverty Reduction Strategy Steering Committee, including a Regional councillor as a champion, also aligned with the recommended actions in Niagara's Community Safety and Well Being Plan

-3. Transition Niagara Prosperity Initiative in-house to Community Services to lead the development of a Niagara Poverty Reduction Strategy informed by Brock University and Clarico Group Inc. recommendations
+- Transitioned Niagara Prosperity Initiative in-house to Community Services to lead the development of a Niagara Poverty Reduction Strategy

-5. Guide investments with enhanced research and use data to inform decisions on a poverty approach grounded in best practice
+- Guided investments with enhanced research and used data to inform decisions on a poverty approach grounded in best practice